CreationDestructionArticlesOtherSculptor

 View Article

-There is a real and practical alternative to the destruction of Sculpture.
+There is a real and practical opportunity for relocation of a large scale sculpture.

 In 2004, a condominium developer in Toronto announced that there was no room for the Harbourfront sculpture on land recently purchased from the city.
 The sculpture, which had become a landmark in the area, reverted back to the artist and a new home was easily found in Sault Ste.
 Marie.